History of PACE and On Lok’s Complete Health Services

 Congressional legislation made On Lok’s waivers permanent and authorized similar waivers for community-based organizations replicating the model.
 On Lok’s groundbreaking model of coordinated service delivery and innovative financing began replication under the new name, the Program of All-inclusive Care for the Elderly (PACE).

 On Lok completed renovation on the Larkin building, now named the Dr. William L. Gee Center, in honor of its founding Board President Dr. William L. Gee.
-The National PACE Association, a non-profit membership organization comprised of PACE sites, formed.
+The National PACE Association, a non-profit membership organization comprised of PACE sites providing senior services throughout San Francisco was formed.

 On Lok’s PACE program, then called On Lok Senior Health, opened two new centers, one through a partnership with the Institute on Aging and a second at the 30th Street location.
-On Lok now served seniors throughout the City and County of San Francisco.
+On Lok now provided senior services throughout the City and County of San Francisco.

 In the Balanced Budget Act of 1997, PACE became a permanent provider type under Medicare and a state option under Medicaid.
 Thus, the undertaking that started with a few dedicated people in San Francisco had blossomed to become a nationwide movement whose continued goal is to create a better life for the frail elderly.